-11 June 2020
+11th June 2020

-High Speed Rail Finance (1) plc Directors' responsibilities statement
+Directors' responsibilities statement

-The directors are responsible for preparing the Strategic Report, the Directors' Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the strategic report, Directors' report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law) including FRS 101 "Reduced Disclosure Framework".